National Geography Bee

 Option A: National Qualifying Exam

-For the Varsity and Junior Varsity Divisions, most students compete in the Qualifying Stage through the National Qualifying Exam.
+For the Varsity and Junior Varsity Divisions, students can compete in the Qualifying Stage through the National Qualifying Exam.
 The National Qualifying Exam is a 50 question multiple choice exam.
-All questions have 4 possible answer choices.
+Note that the same Varsity & Junior Varsity Geography National Qualifying Exam qualifies students for the National Geography Bee, the US Geography Bee, and the US Geography Championships.
+For the Varsity and Junior Varsity Qualifying Exams, all questions have 4 possible answer choices.
 The National Qualifying Exams are scored on the basis of 2 points for a correct answer, 0 for a question left unanswered, and -1 point for an incorrect answer.
 This scoring system rewards partial knowledge but not random lucky guesses.
 Students who have no clue about a particular question should thus leave it unanswered, but if they can narrow down the answer choices, they should likely then take their best guess even if they are not 100% sure.

 If taking the Exam online or at an in-person tournament, students typically have a 20 minute time limit.
-When taking the exam at an in-person tournament, students may also take the National Qualifying Exams for the National Political Science Bee, National Science Bee, and US History Bee.
+When taking the exam at an in-person tournament, students may also take the National Qualifying Exams for the National Biology Bee, National Humanities Bee, National Political Science Bee, National Science Bee, and/or US History Bee.
 If a student takes just one exam, they have 20 minutes.
-If a student takes two exams, they have 40 minutes, but if they take three or four exams, they still only have 40 minutes (as time is typically limited during the lunch break of a tournament).
+If a student takes two exams, they have 40 minutes, but if they take 3-5 exams (it is not permitted to do all 6), they still only have 40 minutes (as time is typically limited during the lunch break of a tournament).

 - 2

-Scoring among the top 50% of students in one’s age division at an in-person tournament (either a National History Bee and Bowl Regional Tournament or a quiz bowl tournament where the exam is offered).
+Scoring among the top 50% of students in one’s age division at an in-person National History Bee and Bowl Regional Tournament.
 This is inclusive of odd numbers of students and ties for the last qualifying spot.
 By way of example, if there are 9 Varsity Division students taking the exam, and two students tie for fifth place in the Varsity Division with a score of 63, they would both qualify.

 Students need only to qualify on any one version of the National Qualifying Exam in any given academic year to be able to compete at the National Championships.
 If a student qualifies on one version of the Exam, and then takes a different version of the exam but does not qualify on that version, they remain qualified.

-The cost is $15 per Exam Version per student.
-For all questions on the 2023-24 National Geography Bee Varsity / Junior Varsity National Qualifying Exams, please email hs-info@iacompetitions.com.
+The cost is $20 per Exam Version per student.
+For all questions on the 2025-26 National Geography Bee National Qualifying Exam for the Varsity & Junior Varsity Divisions, please email hs-info@iacompetitions.com.

 Students qualify for the National Championships if their cumulative score is in the top 50% of their age division at the end of the three preliminary rounds.
 This is inclusive of ties for the last spot and odd numbers of students (just like on the National Qualifying Exams).
-The cost is $35 per student.
+The cost is $50 per student per competition.

-For all questions on the 2023-24 National Geography Bee Varsity / Junior Varsity Online National Qualifying Tournament, please email hs-info@iacompetitions.com.
+For all questions on the 2025-26 National Geography Bee Varsity / Junior Varsity Regional Tournaments, please email hs-info@iacompetitions.com.

 2